david-fong/okiidoku/cpp/readme.md

 - Requirements to build from source:
   - CMake 3.21
   - a C++ compiler [supporting C++20](https://en.cppreference.com/w/cpp/compiler_support).
 I have tested on GCC 11, Visual Studio 17, and Clang 14.
-I have no interest in supporting other compilers (ex. apple-clang)
+I have no interest in supporting other compilers (ex. apple-clang) or lower versions of the above compilers.
   - a build system (ex.
 Ninja, Visual Studio)

 - The library uses templates for each compiled grid size for optimization purposes.
 The templates are accessible under the `okiidoku::mono` namespace, and a visitor-pattern interface is exposed under the `okiidoku::visitor` namespace.
 The visitor pattern is intended to make it more convenient to write code that uses an order selected at runtime.